bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 the option of reinstating the original version.

-If the procedure above has been followed then the sequence of commands below issued with root priviledges on the Seagate Central will restore the original kernel version.
+If the procedure above has been followed then the sequence of commands below issued with root privileges on the Seagate Central will restore the original kernel version.

 First, mount the correct kernel boot partition as per the instructions